 + Red wine is heated nicely by your hand (skin temperature) holding the glass.

-- However white wine is (mostly) best served chilled
+- However, white wine is (mostly) best served chilled

-Both stemmed and stemless glasses are available for engraving, so you can personalise your glassware whether it has a stem or not!
+Both stemmed, and stemless glasses are available for engraving, so you can personalise your glassware whether it has a stem or not!

 Some experts and sommeliers feel stemless wine glasses are a welcome addition to the glassware industry and have received great praise.
-Whereas others will argue that stemmed glasses are the best choice for enjoying wine to its maximum potential.
+Simultaneously, others will argue that stemmed glasses are the best choice for enjoying wine to its maximum potential.

-If you feel passionate about one glass over the other then please let us know.
+If you feel passionate about one glass over the other, then please let us know.
 We are always interested to hear your views; you can contact us straight away via our Twitter page.
-If you have a reason not mentioned in the table above, let us know and we might add it.
+If you have a reason not mentioned in the table above, let us know, and we might add it.